 Your state may impose some restrictions on who can serve as an executor.
-For example, you may not name a minor, a convicted felon, or someone who is not a U.S. citizen.
-Most states allow you to name someone who lives in another state, but some require that an out-of-state executor be a relative or a primary beneficiary under your will.
+For example, you may not name a minor, a convicted felon, or someone who is not a U.S. citizen as your executor.
+Most states allow you to name someone who lives in another state, but some require that an out-ofstate executor be a relative or a primary beneficiary under your will.

-It is important to name an alternative executor because an executor can refuse the position or resign from it at any time.
+It is important to name an alternative executor, as an executor can refuse the position or resign from it at any time.